 Then, there is the issue of whether or not these diverse groups can, or should, be assimilated.
 What, as a matter of fact, does "assimilation" actually mean?
 Do we need everyone to have a common culture?
 Do we need to all look at life in the same way?

 I think not.
 I think that, yes, it is important for as many people as possible to learn the national language, which is English.
-We do need to recognize however, that not everyone will be able to: the elderly and people who work very long hours immediately come to mind.
+We do need to recognize however, that not everyone will be able to: among recent immigrants, for example, the elderly and people who work very long hours immediately come to mind.

 This series was created with this thought in mind, and the additional thought that in fact we know far less about people outside of our own social and cultural circle than we recognize.
 In the series, we look at Anglo-Americans and African-Americans and Native Americans; at Homg refugees from Laos and immigrants from Iran, Mexico, and Bulgaria.
 Hopefully, these interviews will open a door on to more of the diversity we find around us, and will prove interesting and enjoyable in the process.